HiPP vs Holle: Which formula to choose?

 While most babies don't have a problem drinking standard formula, some have trouble digesting it.
 In that case, it can be challenging for parents to find the right formula.
 The good news is that there are options out there!
 And Holle and HiPP both have choices for parents whose kids have sensitive tummies.

 Holle has formulas made with goat's milk.
 Goat's milk is easier for children to digest because it contains proteins more similar to breast milk.
-If you have a child with lactose sensitivity or who struggles with cow's milk, this might be a good option.
+This might be a good option if you have a child with lactose sensitivity or who struggles with cow's milk.

-HiPP comes out as the winner when it comes to creating formulas for kids with sensitive tummies.
+HiPP is the winner when creating formulas for kids with sensitive tummies.
 The company has hypoallergenic, anti-reflux, and comfort formulas that make it easier for children to process proteins.
 They also offer options that don't contain corn.
 This is another good choice for babies who struggle with protein allergies.
 And since 2022, HiPP has proudly introduced HiPP Goat formulas made with A2 goat milk.

 Downsides About these Formulas